maxh/maxheinritz.com/_posts/2025-05-26-the-primacy-of-the-mind.md

 ## One path, two views

 The reductive materialist and primacy of mind perspectives need not compete.
 Understanding your brain's neurochemistry can inform better sleep, nutrition, and medical care.
-But when you are stuck on the tarmack when your flight is delayed, it's the recognition that everthing is just phenomena arising and passing that offers immediate relief.
+But when you are still stuck on the tarmack after a four-hour airplane taxi delay, it's the recognition that everthing is just phenomena arising and passing that offers immediate relief.
 Both views serve consciousness: one explains how it works, the other reveals how to work with it.

 ## Lineage